Fort Hood soldier likely found dead, attorney says, after disappearance, sexual assault claims

 Army officials called the Fernandes family on Tuesday evening and asked to meet in person, family attorney Natalie Khawam said.
 Army officials told them a body was found hanging in a tree in Temple, about 30 miles east of the base.
 A black backpack at the scene contained a military ID card and a driver’s license that belonged to the soldier, Khawam said.

-The IDs indicate the body found may Fernandes, the Temple Police Department said.
-“However, no forensic confirmation has been made at this time.”
+The Temple Police Department said the IDs indicate the remains may belong to Fernandes but "no forensic confirmation has been made at this time.”
 The initial investigation has not found evidence of foul play, the department said.

 Khawam is also the attorney for the family of Spc.
 Vanessa Guillén, a soldier who went missing from Fort Hood in April and whose remains were discovered in June.